yogeshiyer13/Introduction-to-Machine-Learning/README.md

 ![Regression](https://github.com/yogeshiyer13/Introduction-to-Machine-Learning/blob/master/Regression/Regression.JPG)

 **Part 8 - Logistic Regression -**
 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).

-- This is the logistic function:
 ![LR](https://github.com/yogeshiyer13/Introduction-to-Machine-Learning/blob/master/Part%208%20-%20Logistic%20Regression/LR.JPG)
  - The graph looks like this:
 ![LogReg](https://github.com/yogeshiyer13/Introduction-to-Machine-Learning/blob/master/Part%208%20-%20Logistic%20Regression/logreg.JPG)